-And the company always seems to have a new, better version that you simply must test out. it’s hard to keep up with the changes.
-Nioxin System 1 suddenly becomes Nioxin System 3.
+And the company always seems to have a new, better version that you simply must test out.
+It’s also hard to keep up with the changes for different hair types: like Nioxin System 1 suddenly becomes Nioxin System 3.
 Which might become Nioxin System 4 a few months later.
 I used System 6 for a while before the products for color treated hair and progressive thinning split into different systems.

 Aside from being confusing, these turnarounds can be costly.
 And quite time-consuming – there’s no such thing as falling into bed without first rubbing an assortment of smelly products into your scalp.
 (So there goes your social life!)